chi0tzp/svm-gsu/README.md

 A C++ framework for training/testing the Support Vector Machine with Gaussian Sample Uncertainty (SVM-GSU).

 This is the implementation code for the Support Vector Machine with Gaussian Sample Uncertainty (SVM-GSU), whose linear variant (LSVM-GSU) was first proposed in [1], and its kernel version, i.e., Kernel SVM with Isotropic Gaussian Sample Uncertainty (KSVM-iGSU), was first proposed in [2].
-If you want to use one of the above classifiers, please consider citing the appropriate [references](#references).
+If you want to use one of the above classifiers, please consider citing the appropriate [papers](#references).

-Below, there are detailed guidelines on how to [build](#0-prerequisites-and-build-guidelines) the code,  [prepare](#1-files-format) the input data files to the appropriate format (example files are given accordingly), and [use](#2-usage) the built binaries for training and/or testing SVM-GSU.
-A [Visualization tool](#visualization-of-lsvm-gsuksvm-igsu) in Matlab is also given, along with some illustrative toy examples.

-A short presentation of [LSVM-GSU](#a-linear-svm-with-gaussian-sample-uncertainty-lsvm-gsu-1) and [KSVM-iGSU ](#b-kernel-svm-with-isotropic-gaussian-sample-uncertainty-ksvm-igsu-23) is given below.
-For more detailed presentations of the above classifiers, please refer to the corresponding [paper](#references).
+Below, there are given detailed guidelines on how to [build](#0-prerequisites-and-build-guidelines) the code,  [prepare](#1-files-format) the input data files to the appropriate format (example files are given accordingly), and [use](#2-usage) the built binaries for training and/or testing SVM-GSU.
+A [Visualization tool](#visualization-of-lsvm-gsuksvm-igsu) written in Matlab is also given, along with some illustrative 2D toy examples.
+Short presentations of [LSVM-GSU](#a-linear-svm-with-gaussian-sample-uncertainty-lsvm-gsu-1) and [KSVM-iGSU ](#b-kernel-svm-with-isotropic-gaussian-sample-uncertainty-ksvm-igsu-2) are given below.
+For more detailed discussion of the above classifiers, please refer to the corresponding [papers](#references).

 ## 0. Prerequisites and build guidelines

-The code is built in C++11 using the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library.
-In order to build the code, you need to
+This framework is built in [C++11](https://en.wikipedia.org/wiki/C%2B%2B11) using the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library.
+In order to build the code, you need to +++ ...

 ```
 - Eigen ??.??